anushka369/Retro-Revival/README.md

 # AI-Enhanced Minesweeper

-An intelligent Minesweeper game that combines classic puzzle gameplay with modern AI features including smart hints, adaptive difficulty, and real-time probability analysis.
+An AI-enhanced intelligent Minesweeper game is a modern web application that combines the classic puzzle gameplay with modern artificial intelligence features.
+The system provides intelligent hints, adaptive difficulty, and real-time game probability analysis, while maintaining the core puzzle-solving experience and strategic thinking that makes Minesweeper engaging.

 ## Features